DominiqueBourgeois/SMIS/README.md

 # Reference
 Bourgeois, D.; Single Molecule Imaging Simulations with Advanced Fluorophore Photophysics. https://www.biorxiv.org/content/10.1101/2022.06.14.496133v2

+## Reported bugs (to be fixed in the next SMIS release)
+=> In multicolor simulations, if virtual samples are not loaded individually (ie: Load virtual sample -> all), then the binning parameter cannot be changed anymore.
+To avoid this, display the virtual sample for one of the fluorophore (ie: Show virtual sample->).

 # Installation
 The software can be used either as a standalone application for Windows, MacOS or Linux, or as a MATLAB app.
 SMIS was developed under Windows.
 Proper running of SMIS under MacOS or Linux has not been thoroughly checked.